BuildYourBook/buildyourbook.github.io/_drafts/2022-01-31-The Power of No.md

 ---
 "No" and "Yes" are not opposites.

-They are the two sides of the same coin actually.
+They are the two sides of the same coin.

 Saying "no" feels restrictive.
 Rude.
 Some people say they feel guilty when saying no.